More funding has been made available to help County Durham’s rural residents and businesses access a gigabit-capable broadband service.

 Durham County Council will pay up to an additional £1,500 per residential premises and £3,500 per SME to help connect harder-to-reach communities.
 This ‘top-up’ doubles the funding amount currently available under the Gigabit Broadband Voucher Scheme (GBVS) for eligible applicants.
 For homes, the maximum funding per voucher is £3,000, while SMEs (small and medium-enterprises) can claim up to £7,000.

-The top up is available to rural properties, that are part of the Durham County Council local authority area, and have download speeds of less than 30 Megabits per second (Mbps).
+The top up is available to rural properties, that are part of the Durham County Council local authority area, and have download speeds of 30 Megabits per second (Mbps) or less.

 The vouchers must be used as part of a group project of two or more properties in the same community, as this allows for the funding to be pooled together to subsidise the cost of installing a connection.